 # Initialize a new Mimic project

-npx @mimicprotocol/cli init my-automation-task && cd my-automation-task
+npx @mimicprotocol/cli init my-automation-function && cd my-automation-function

-# Test your task
+# Test your function

 yarn mimic test

-const taskDir = './build'
+const functionDir = './build'

 import { Context } from '@mimicprotocol/test-ts'